wait-how/riscv_friendly/README.md

  - If `_start` is not the first label seen it will not be the first to execute in the .hex file.
 Avoid this by placing all port-specific code and data in the `Imp_details` macro in the `bare_port_macros.s` file so it gets included last.

 ## TODOs

- - change tests that depend on zero-initialized registers
- - less unnecessary zero-initialization of registers?
  - test misaligned accesses to memory if EEI allows it
  - check unaligned mem tests, two variants used in the test suite